 Treatment for intractable migraine

 Too few patients with migraine are offered prophylaxis.
 If patients are getting two or more migraines a month, they should be offered prophylaxis.
-See separate article Prophylaxis of Migraine.
+See the separate article on Migraine Prophylaxis in Adults.

 Further reading & references

 - Headaches: diagnosis and management of headaches in young people and adults; NICE Clinical Guideline (September 2012)